Selvam Adaikalanathan: Early life

 Adaikalanathan was born 10 June 1962.
 He hails from Mannar in northern Sri Lanka.
 At the age of 15 he joined the Tamil Eelam Liberation Organization (TELO), a Tamil militant group fighting for an independent state of Tamil Eelam in northern and eastern Sri Lanka.
 He took on the nom de guerre Selvam'.
 Adaikalanathan took on the leadership/presidency of TELO following the killing of Sri Sabaratnam by the Liberation Tigers of Tamil Eelam on 5 May 1986.

 Political career

 Adaikalanathan contested the 1989 parliamentary election as a ENDLF/EPRLF/TELO/TULF electoral alliance candidate in Vanni District but failed to get elected after coming 3rd amongst the alliance candidates.
 He contested the 2000 parliamentary election as one of the TELO's candidates in Vanni District and was elected to the Parliament of Sri Lanka.

 On 20 October 2001 the All Ceylon Tamil Congress, Eelam People's Revolutionary Liberation Front, TELO and Tamil United Liberation Front formed the Tamil National Alliance (TNA).
 Adaikalanathan contested the 2001 parliamentary election as one of the TNA's candidates in Vanni District and was re-elected to Parliament.
 He was re-elected at the 2004, 2010 and 2015 parliamentary elections.
-He as elected Deputy chairman of committees of the Parliament of Sri Lanka when the new parliament met on 1 September 2015.
+He was elected Deputy chairman of committees of the Parliament of Sri Lanka when the new parliament met on 1 September 2015.

 Adaikalanathan was re-elected at the 2020 parliamentary election.